chill868686/adaptive-coder/README.md

 **The simplest way to run Adaptive Coder is using the provided Docker script.** This was tested with 20 vCPUs, 64 GB of RAM, and a 3090 GPU.

+1. Launch the nvidia maintained container by running:

+    ```bash
+    docker run --gpus all -it --rm nvcr.io/nvidia/tensorflow:xx.xx-tf1-py3
+    ```

+   Where xx.xx is the container version.
+For example, 21.12.

+1. Install the `bert4keras` dependencies in running container, then commit it as images for later use.

+    ```bash
+    pip install bert4keras
+    docker commit <CONTAINER ID> adaptive-coder:1.0
+    ```

 1. Clone this repository and `cd` into it.

     ```bash